scoopex/apache_logpipe/README.md

 DONE:
 -----

+- Add configuration file
 - Refactor to more object oriented and unaderstandable code
 - Output statistics
-- Make logfile implementation threadsafe
+- Make logstream implementation threadsafe
   (this is not neccessary in general, but interesting from academic view)
 - Maintain a "current" link for the logfile
 - Add a signal handler which closes logfile and output statistics